tsl143/itsopensource/content/blog/offline-caching-with-serviceworkers/index.md

 author: trishul
 ---

-Caching always has proven to be winner when it comes to **performance**.
+Caching always has proven to be the winner when it comes to **performance**.
-Browser by defaults caches the resources on its end, but to get these resources it still needs internet.
-Browser can serve resources from its cache only when a network request is made
+Browser by default caches the resources on its end, but to get these resources it still needs the internet.
+A browser can serve resources from its cache only when a network request is made

-Service workers provides the way to bypass the network request.
-It sits between the network and browser, and can decide where to serve resources from.
+Service workers provide a way to bypass the network request.
+It sits between the network and browser and can decide where to serve resources from.

-The basic lifecycle of service worker is as following:
+The basic lifecycle of the service worker is as follows:
 ![Service worker lifecycle](sw-lifecycle.png)

 ***
 ### Setup

 **Register Service worker:**
-We need to check if the [browser supports](https://caniuse.com/#feat=serviceworkers) serviceworkers and then register by providing the path to serviceworker file.
+We need to check if the [browser supports](https://caniuse.com/#feat=serviceworkers) service workers and then register by providing the path to the serviceworker file.

 <center><sub>In Page</sub></center>